flavienbwk/sharepic/api/README.md

 ## Is user subscribed

-Is the current connected user is subscribed to the user given in parameter ?
+Is the current connected user subscribed to the user given in parameter ?

 ## Conversation creation